Last Updated: June 5, 2026

 Figure 4.22 Holiday exception in the project calendar.

-There are several ways to get to the Organizer.
-If you know where you want to go but don’t remember how to get there, you can always try to opwn the Organizer by typing in the Tell me what you want to do field at the top of the ribbon.
-Begin typing Organizer and then select it.
-In the Organizer, select the Calendar tab, select the 7-Day Calendar, and then the Rename button.
-Click OK when done.
+There are several ways to access the Organizer.
+If you know where you want to go but don’t remember how to get there, you can always try opening it by typing in the Tell me what you want to do field at the top of the ribbon.
+Begin typing “Organizer” and then select it.
+In the Organizer, select the Calendar tab, select the 7-Day Calendar, and then click the Rename button.
+Click OK when you're done.
 Then, hover again over the indicators.

 Figure 4.23 Indicators in Microsoft Project.

 Indicators report on specific aspects of a task.
-A standard list of indicators is provided in the following figure.
+A standard list of indicators is provided in the following figures.

 Let’s trigger these indicators on a new task.
 After the Finish task, enter a new task named Indicators.
 Make sure the task is Auto Scheduled.
 Then do the following for this task: